Call for workshops / SIGs

 All workshops will take place on September 5 or 6, 2020 at the site of the main conference.
 ECCB will help with the administrative aspects of assigning rooms, making announcements, and with the publication of the detailed schedule in the conference program, but it cannot financially support the workshop speakers or organizers in their travel and accommodation costs.
 ECCB strongly encourages workshop organizers to seek independent funding for travel and accommodation and to include any commitment that they may have secured in the proposal.

-The workshop registration fees can be found below and will be used to cover costs for the room, coffee breaks, lunch, a PC and projector.
+The workshop registration fees can be found at the registration page and will be used to cover costs for the room, coffee breaks, lunch, a PC and projector.
 Workshop registration is free for its organisers (up to two persons) and for invited speakers (up to four persons).

 Workshop organizers are invited to prepare abstracts and any additional written material.
 Organizers are also kindly asked to collect slides and reference material in PDF format from speakers.